homan-uppu/writing/2-Essays/Fear equality.md

 Everything is connected in ways that we may not like, but cannot deny.

 Since asymmetry is indirectly a function of leverage, every time we see a bump in leverage (e.g. a more powerful AI model is released), we will notice massive layoffs, as well as a sharp rise in compensation and demand for top talent.
-Many are already feeling this paradox: the job market seems terrible, yet companies are desperate for great talent and are willing to pay more than ever.
+Many are already feeling this "paradox": the job market seems terrible, yet companies are desperate for great talent and are willing to pay more than ever.
 Reality is giving us a wake up call.

 ...